 There is A LOT of hormonal ‘stuff’ going on in pregnancy.
 One that will be important for you to know is called “relaxin“.
 Relaxin increases during pregnancy and remains in the body for up to a year or more postpartum.
 As the name implies, it relaxes the body’s muscles, tendons, ligaments, and cervix.
 The pelvis stretches and expands, making the hip and lumbar joints quite unstable.

 Your client might be cursing relaxin for their aching hips and lower back, but they’ll certainly be thanking it when they’re pushing out that baby’s impossibly big head.
 This also means that mobility can improve significantly during pregnancy, but keep in mind that hypermobility can be a concern.
 All the more reason to strength train and create stability!

-The pelvis will be pulled into a more anterior tilt, the posture becomes kyphotic, the abdominal muscles overstretched, and the hip flexors tight with potentially weakened glutes.
-Get these ladies on the deadlift train STAT!
-[Note from Jon: I've trained a lot of pregnant women and, after a lot of studying and testing, found that the sumo deadlift with either a kettlebell or single dumbbell was my exercise of choice.
-Here's a video of my friend Marianne Kane demonstrating it]
+The pelvis can be pulled into a more anterior tilt, the posture becomes kyphotic, the abdominal wall overstretched, and the hip flexors tight with potentially weakened glutes.
+Get these ladies on the hip thrust and deadlift train STAT!
+[Note from Jon: I’ve trained a lot of pregnant women and, after a lot of studying and testing, found that the sumo deadlift with either a kettlebell or single dumbbell was my exercise of choice.
+Here’s a video of my friend Marianne Kane demonstrating it]

 The resting heart rate will automatically rise 10-20 beats per minute to account for the additional supply to the fetus.
 As a result, cardiovascular output will double.
 It was long regarded to not allow the heart rate to rise over 140bpm during exercise, however this restriction has been dropped.
 Although we don’t have any current, specific heart rate guidelines we know that women can exercise without harm to themselves and baby at a much higher intensity, with higher heart rates.